We’ve found hearing the experiences of other Aspire families helps new families better understand the process and results.

-It was very hard to encourage interaction with other children as we would go to friend’s houses for a playdate and Mattie would spend two hours trying to open a cupboard, or repeatedly slamming doors.
+It was very hard to encourage interaction with other children.
+We would go to friends’ houses for a playdate and Mattie would spend two hours trying to open a cupboard, or repeatedly slamming doors.
 It was terrible, but now I can understand why we weren’t ever asked back.

-ABA has been the most effective thing for us, and depending on your situation I would try and begin it as soon as you can.
-I thoroughly recommend Aspire as engaging them has made a huge difference to our lives.”
+ABA has been the most effective thing for us and, depending on your situation, I would try to begin it as soon as you can.
+I thoroughly recommend Aspire, as engaging them has made a huge difference to our lives.”

-Nicky was a two year old child without speech or eye-contact when she started intervention at Aspire.
-Nicky now goes to a mainstream school and is working on making long-lasting friendships
+Nicky was a two-year-old child without speech or eye-contact when she started intervention at Aspire.
+Nicky now goes to a mainstream school and is working on making long-lasting friendships.

 “Nicky didn’t ever receive a formal diagnosis, despite numerous assessments and tests.
-The major signs that led us to seek a diagnosis were lack of eye contact and interaction from about the age of 2 months.
+The major signs that led us to seek a diagnosis were lack of eye contact and interaction from about the age of two months.

 We came to Aspire as we had heard about their work.
-At the time Aspire provided Nicky with in home therapy every weekday from 18 months to 4 years of age and we developed an amazing relationships with all of Aspire’s therapists, they were like an extended family and we still keep in touch.
+At the time, Aspire provided Nicky with in-home therapy every weekday from 18 months to four years old.
+During that time, we developed an amazing relationship with all Aspire’s therapists; they were like an extended family and we still keep in touch.

 Hugo and Alice

-“Hugo’s intervention began when we realized that some of the expected milestones for his age group were just not happening.
-He just wasn’t up to speed with language and it was difficult to hold his attention.
+“Hugo’s intervention began when we realised that some of the expected milestones for his age group were just not happening.
+He wasn’t up to speed with language and it was difficult to hold his attention.
 A friend of ours suggested we see a pediatrician; Hugo was immediately diagnosed with ASD.

 We were provided with an overwhelming amount of free information and options for intervention therapies.
 The services are out there, but it was hard for us to know which places were better.
 Based upon another friend’s recommendation, we got in contact with Aspire.